Index

 It removes hemorrhoids using a sharp instrument, such as a scalpel, scissors, electrocautery, or laser, followed by complete wound closure with an absorbable suture.
 Typically the three hemorrhoidal columns are treated at the same time.
 Postoperative care includes frequent baths, mild analgesics, and avoiding constipation.
 The closed hemorrhoidectomy is successful 95% of the time.

-Potential complications include pain, bleeding, infection of the retention / urinary tract, fecal retention, and very rarely, infection, dehiscence of the wound, fecal incontinence, and anal stenosis.
+Potential complications include pain, bleeding, infection of the retention / urinary tract, fecal retention, very rarely, infection, dehiscence of the wound, fecal incontinence, and anal stenosis.
 Although this technique has the most postoperative discomfort, it has the best long-term results with the lowest recurrence rates.
 New methods are being designed to decrease the pain associated with surgery and should allow a better patient experience.